This page explains how to work a blackwork pattern. If you were looking for blackwork designs to download, please check my online catalog.

 We will use double running stitch to work this blackwork pattern.
 This avoids any unsightly shadowing showing through from the back of the work, which we may see if we were to use backstitch.

 The diagram (right) splits the construction of the pattern up into rows.
-Each stitch is taken over one Aida block or 2 evenweave fabric threads.
+We take each stitch over one Aida block or 2 evenweave fabric threads.

 Continue in this way to fill the area.
-At this point your work should look almost the same on the back as it does on the front although you may have some slightly different stitches at the edges of your work where you changed direction for the next row.
+Your work should look almost the same on the back as it does on the front, although you may have some slightly different stitches at the edges where you changed direction for the next row.

 To achieve the effect in the photograph below (left), I added vertical rows of running stitch.
 If you add these, the pattern will look different on the back as shown in the photograph below (right).